paulomarconi/prefix-suffix_adder/README.md

 ## Notes
 - The script automatically elevates privileges when needed for installation or uninstallation.
-- File name conflicts are resolved by appending a counter to the new file name (e.g., example.txt → +Book+year+example (1).txt).
+- File name conflicts are resolved by appending a counter to the new file name (e.g., example.pdf → +Book+year+example (1).pdf).

 ## License